ProtoSchool/protoschool.github.io/README.md

 ### Renaming a tutorial after it has been published

-Because we use IDs as our primary point of reference, it's possible to rename a tutorial or adjust its URL (and thus its shortened name in breadcrumbs and lesson headers) without affecting the user's progress indicators.
-(We should use this feature sparingly.)
+On rare occassion, we may need to change the name of a tutorial, and its related URL, after it has been published.
+Because we use IDs as our primary point of reference and have built a migration tool for the cache, it's possible to do this without affecting the user's progress indicators.

-To change a tutorial's name and URL, go to its entry in `src/tutorials.json` file, update its `title` and `url`.
-Remember that the URL you use will be converted into a shortened title use at the top of each lesson.
-(For example, the URL `short-tutorial-title` would create the header  `Short Tutorial Title | Lesson 2 of 3`.)
+To change a tutorial's name, go to its entry in `static/tutorials.json` and update its `title` and `url`.
+Remember that the URL you use will be converted into a shortened title displayed at the top of each lesson.
+(For example, the URL `short-tutorial-title` would create the header  `Short Tutorial Title | Lesson 2 of 3` above the title for its second lesson.)

 ```json
 "0005": {